Eloy Jiménez Player Props: White Sox vs. Tigers

-Eloy Jimenez -- with a slugging percentage of .725 in his past 10 games, including three home runs -- will be in action for the Chicago White Sox against the Detroit Tigers, with Reese Olson on the mound, on June 2 at 8:10 PM ET.
+On Saturday, Eloy Jimenez (hitting .415 in his past 10 games) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Angels.
+He had a one-hit performance in his previous game (1-for-4) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Tigers